-Photographic portrait miniatures inspired by 16th century works of art, on display in the Queen's House.
+Artist Bettina von Zwehl's series of photographic portrait miniatures, inspired by 16th century works of art, is on display in the Queen's House.

 Artist Bettina von Zwehl has built an international reputation for her subtle, distinctive photographic portraits.

 This HLF funded commission offers the artist’s response to portraits of Queen Elizabeth I, on display in the Queen’s House.
 Bettina has created seven portrait miniatures of young women from Thomas Tallis School, Kidbrooke, recorded at a moment when they are making crucial decisions about their futures in the workplace or in higher education.